There's a team of arthritis professionals ready to swoop to your aid. Yay!

 From the consultant rheumatologist who will diagnose and treat you, to the physiotherapist who can help keep your body strong and mobile, if you have arthritis there are professionals to help you.
 You will never have been so popular!
 Here’s the A-Team:

 This is the big cheese – the specialist in arthritis and any diseases connected to rheumatology.
-There are more than 200 different types of arthritis and related conditions; the Consultant Rheumatologist will diagnose you and organise a programme of specialist treatment, and continue to review your progress.
-This could include investigations, drug treatments and referrals to therapists.
+There are around 200 different types of arthritis and related conditions; the Consultant Rheumatologist will diagnose you and organise a programme of specialist treatment, and continue to review your progress.
+This could include investigations, drug treatments, self-help initiatives and referrals to therapists.
 Usually, you’ll be referred by your GP to a Consultant in a hospital.

 Rheumatology Nurse Specialist